yermilov/coursera.repdata-010.project2/report.md

 * Across the United States, which types of events are most harmful with respect to population health?
 * Across the United States, which types of events have the greatest economic consequences?

+We will take the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database for investigations.
+Additional preprocessing is performed as it's needed before resulting processing.
+Result shows that tornado and flood produces the biggest damage of all types.
+Tornado, excessive heat, thunderstorm wind and lighting cause the biggest population damage.
+Flood, hurricane, tornado and storm surge cause the biggest economical damage.
+Some interesting issues are investigated additionally.

 ## Data Processing

 ### Data set